michaelwang23/SchoolPlanner/README.md

-# BearTracks
-BearTracks Git Repository
+# SchoolPlanner for UC Berkeley Students